Lyon (France) Summer 2026

 Lyon’s fine cuisine is an integral part of the local way of life.
 The city is the capital of French gastronomy and offers a choice between the popular charm of its famous bouchon bistros, the refined elegance of its two- and three-star gourmet restaurants, and the warm lively atmosphere of its open-air markets.

 The 2000-year-old historic center is now recognized as a UNESCO World Heritage site; artistic creativity thrives and cultural activities abound all year round.
 Lyon truly offers a wide palette of cultural events of international standing.
+Click here to check out YouTube shorts I published that features destination Lyon!
+All from my site inspection trip in June of 2025.

 TRANSPORTATION